(in alphabetical order of surname) (more to be added)

 [Fangqun Yu]

 Prof. Fangqun Yu is a tenured faculty member and research professor of the Atmospheric Sciences Research Center at the University at Albany, State University of New York.
-Recognized recently with the 2024 SUNY-Albany President's Excellence in Research and Creative Activities Award, he is an internationally renowned scientist on the formation of particles and contrails in aircraft plumes, theories of new particle formation in the atmosphere, and size-resolved particle microphysics.
+Recognized recently with the 2024 SUNY-Albany President's Excellence in Research and Creative Activities Award, he is an internationally renowned scientist on the formation of particles and contrails in aircraft plumes, theories of new particle formation in the atmosphere, size-resolved particle microphysics, and climatic and environmental impacts of atmospheric particles.
 He develops and applies a size-resolved advanced particle microphysics (APM) model across plume, local, and global scales.
-He is also working on connecting the contrail cirrus study to cirrus cloud thinning (CCT), another proposed approach of SRM.
-With over 180 peer-reviewed publications and a Google Scholar h-index of 56, his work spans fundamental particle microphysics, aerosol-cloud-climate interactions, contrail formation and climate implications, health effects of ultrafine particles, machine learning applications in global aerosol modeling, and climate intervention.
+The APM model has been coupled with widely used community models, including GESO-Chem, WRF-Chem, WRF-CMAQ, CESM2, and E3SM.
+His recent research employing APM at both plume and global scales has shed significant new insights into solar radiation modification (SRM) via stratospheric aerosol injection (SAI).
+His group is also working on connecting the contrail cirrus study to cirrus cloud thinning (CCT) and shipping emission to marine cloud brightening (MCB), the other two proposed approaches of SRM.
+With over 180 peer-reviewed publications and a Google Scholar h-index of 57, his work spans fundamental particle microphysics, aerosol-cloud-climate interactions, contrail formation and climate implications, health effects of ultrafine particles, machine learning applications in global aerosol modeling, and climate intervention.